 You don't need to fill in other metadata fields than those described above, though that can be useful in some situations.
 For instance, if your SAML2 SP supports logout, you can add a logout endpoint (only with the HTTP-Redirect binding).
 You can also add contact details, in the contacts:n:... fields.
 Or you can specify that your SAML2 SP wants to receive the agreed-on attribute values in the URI name format (in the AttributeNameFormat field).
 You enable these extra metadata fields by clicking the green plus sign located below the fields already shown.
 The need for enabling additional metadata fields can be clarified in cooperation with the WAYF Secretariat.

 From Test to Production

-Once the required metadata have been registered for your SAML2 SP and saved (by your clicking Save), WAYF's testing environment will, in a matter of few minutes, recognise your SAML2 SP and be able to communicate with it.
-If you install the metadata for WAYF's testing environment in your SAML2 SP, then, you will be able to test the connection in WAYF's testing environment.
-When the login flow works there and the service provider contract has been signed, it is time to promote your SAML2 SP's JANUS entry to WAYF's production environment.
+Once the required metadata have been registered for your SAML2 SP and saved (by your clicking Save), it is time to promote your SAML2 SP's JANUS entry to WAYF's production environment, and test it there.
 You request promotion of your connection into WAYF's production system by selecting the state QA Pending (then clicking Save) on the Connection tab.
 When WAYF has put the entry into production, your SAML2 SP will be able to communicate with WAYF's production server — provided that you have in advance installed metadata for WAYF's production environment in your SAML2 SP.